 Derwood home prices are not only among the most expensive in Maryland, but Derwood real estate also consistently ranks among the most expensive in America.

-Derwood is a decidedly white-collar town, with fully 94.10% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Derwood is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Derwood who work in computer science and math (13.24%), management occupations (13.00%), and teaching (9.99%).
+Derwood is a decidedly white-collar town, with fully 91.53% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Derwood is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Derwood who work in management occupations (20.88%), business and financial occupations (15.16%), and computer science and math (13.37%).

 Also of interest is that Derwood has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Derwood in 2010 was $34,360, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $137,440 for a family of four.
+The per capita income in Derwood in 2018 was $53,811, which is wealthy relative to Maryland and the nation.
+This equates to an annual income of $215,244 for a family of four.
 However, Derwood contains both very wealthy and poor people as well.

 Derwood is an extremely ethnically-diverse town.
 The people who call Derwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Derwood residents report their race to be White, followed by Asian.
-Important ancestries of people in Derwood include English, French , Ethiopian, and African.
+Derwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.33% of the town’s residents.
+Important ancestries of people in Derwood include German, Other Arab, Irish, English, and Italian.

 The most common language spoken in Derwood is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Chinese and Arabic.